patrickamadeus/patrickamadeus.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a CS freshgraduate from Institut Teknologi Bandung and soon relocating to 🇸🇬.
+I’m a CS freshgraduate from Institut Teknologi Bandung and soon (wml for the visa 🍀) relocating to 🇸🇬.
 My research interests and experiences are around multimodal, multilingual, and multicultural NLP research.

 ### Previously
 - Successfully defended my undergraduate thesis: [Towards Efficient and Robust VQA-NLE Data Generation with Large Vision-Language Models ⛏️👁️](https://arxiv.org/abs/2409.14785), which also marks the completion of my B.Eng degree 🎓 from [Institut Teknologi Bandung](https://itb.ac.id).